 A note of explanation is required when the child returns to school.
 In terms of the Education Department Policy, the Principal is not entitled to grant permission for “long weekends” or extended holidays.
 However, allowances may be made for urgent medical appointments or for other valid reasons.
 A letter or telephone call would be of assistance in these cases.
 All letters sent to school should have the child’s name and class written at the top to facilitate filling.

 1. Should the need ever arise, we will gladly pass any urgent messages on to your child/children.

-2. You may communicate with your child’s educator through the homework notebook or via email .Notices from the school will also be sent to you in this way.
+2. You may communicate with your child’s educator through the homework notebook or via the Whatsapp Group .Notices from the school will also be sent to you in this way.

-3. Should you wish to discuss anything with the Principal or an Educator, you are requested to make an appointment with the Secretaries (031 904 1248).
+3. Should you wish to discuss anything with the Principal or an Educator, you are requested to make an appointment with the Teacher through the homework book.
 Educators will not be available for appointments during school hours as they need to be in their classes teaching.

 4. The School Newsletter is placed on the D6 as necessary.

-6. Parents receive written reports of learners’ academic and social progress at least twice a year.
-Parents are required to collect these reports in person from the class teachers and to discuss the child's progress .
+6. Parents receive written reports of learners’ academic and social progress four times a year.
+Parents are required to collect these reports in person from the class teachers and to discuss the child's progress.
 Parents who have school fee-payment/Account problems will be required to collect the school reports in person from the Finance Office.
 No reports will be withheld, but must be collected in person.

 Security: The School is monitored by CCTV

-1. Announce your presence at the office if your are visiting the school for any reason.
+1. Announce your presence at the office if you are visiting the school for any reason.

 2. Do not enter the buildings at any place other than the main gate – there are dogs on the property!